sharwell/developer.rackspace.com/docs/orchestration/quickstart.rst

 Get Stack Data
 ---------------

-If you wish to inspect a single stack's detail data, you can do so as shown below:
+If you want to inspect a single stack's detail data, you can do so as shown below:

 .. include:: samples/get_stack_data.rst